psi-4ward/mqtt-s7-connector/CONFIG_YAML.md

 ### `devices` Object
 _list of all registered devices__

-the list of devices is implemented as an array in yaml.
+the list of devices is implemented as an array in YAML.
 each device has its own entry in this list and will be configured there.

 Each device has to have a 'name' entry and a 'type' entry, the remaining attributes are optional